MysteryBlokHed/iti-lot-simulator/README.md

 Usage: iti-lot-simulator [OPTIONS] <CARS_PER_HOUR>

 Arguments:
   <CARS_PER_HOUR>  The number of cars that should enter the lot per hour.
-Must be positive.
+Must be positive

 Options:
   -r, --runs <RUNS>            The number of runs to do per capacity.
-More runs will take longer but produce more stable results. [default: 10]
+More runs will take longer but produce more stable results [default: 10]
-  -t, --threshold <THRESHOLD>  The maximum number of cars that are allowed to be waiting to enter in order for a capacity to be considered acceptable. [default: 5]
+  -t, --threshold <THRESHOLD>  The maximum number of cars that are allowed to be waiting to enter in order for a capacity to be considered acceptable [default: 5]
-  -c, --continuous             Use a continuous probability sampling method that is faster and actually correct.
-  -s, --skew                   For use with --continuous.
-Determines whether the random number generator should be skewed to somewhat match the incorrect discrete probabilities.
+  -c, --continuous             Use a continuous probability sampling method that is faster and actually correct -s, --skew                   For use with --continuous.
+Determines whether the random number generator should be skewed to somewhat match the incorrect discrete probabilities
-  -b, --binary-search          Uses a binary search approach to determine the best capacity, instead of just increasing by one constantly.
+  -b, --binary-search          Uses a binary search approach to determine the best capacity, instead of just increasing by one constantly
   -m, --max-stay <MAX_STAY>    The maximum amount of time a car will stay in the lot, in seconds.
-Defaults to 8 hours. [default: 28800]
+Defaults to 8 hours [default: 28800]
   -d, --duration <DURATION>    The duration of time to simulate the lot for, in seconds.
-Defaults to 24 hours. [default: 86400]
+Defaults to 24 hours [default: 86400]
+  -v, --verbose                Prints information about each simulation run rather than just the final result
-      --faithful               Uses an implementation that closely matches the description, rather than just a functionally identical one.
+      --faithful               Uses an implementation that closely matches the assignment description, rather than just a functionally identical one.
-                               This only exists for comparison purposes.
-It does not run in parallel.
-  -h, --help                   Print help
+                               This only exists as a baseline to compare how much more performant the optimized code is -h, --help                   Print help
   -V, --version                Print version
 ```